 Hey guys, Kelby here.
 Content creation and distribution *appears* to be a lucrative industry and in a certain sense, it absolutely is!
 In other cases, it could be a money pit.
-Some of your favorite production companies distributing and producing award nomination darlings year after year are plummeting financially!
+Some of your favorite video production companies are distributing and producing award nomination darlings year after year are plummeting financially!
 So what tips can I offer you to encourage you to create, help you figure out what to create and also how to create?
-Let's see.
+Let’s see.

 1. Always remember that entertainment is showBUSINESS.
 You want to be aware of the cost of production/distribution/marketing as well as the value of your brand.
 As filmmakers, we normally have the idea to produce stories that we feel passionate about, but will your audience feel passionate enough to support your endeavor?
 Understanding your target market, the demand for your product and the cost of production will offer you more success than simply producing what your heart desires.

 When comes down to it, you’ll be passionate about many different stories in life and you’ll want to express your emotions on screen.
 Remember to create for the sake of sustainability along with what your heart desires, if you want a long and storied career in one of the toughest industries.